 The Group has voluntarily changed its accounting policy for calculating the provision for health and accident insurance contracts with a risk coverage period no longer than one year.
 From January 1, 2019, the provision represents the net present value of expected future payments, administrative costs and premiums due to be received during the risk coverage period.
 Under the previous accounting policy, the provision was calculated using a simplified method and represented the share of gross premiums received that relates to the coverage period after the balance sheet date.
-The change is considered to result in a more faithful representation of the Group's liabilities, as the provision now represents a best estimate of the amounts to be paid as insurance benefits the next year.
+The change is considered to result in a more relevant and faithful representation of the Group's liabilities, as the provision now represents a best estimate of the amounts to be paid as insurance benefits the next year.

 Retrospective application is impracticable without the use of hindsight and due to lack of data.
 The cumulative impact is recognized as a reduction in shareholders' equity as at January 1, 2019 of DKK 288 million, consisting of an increase in insurance liabilities of DKK 369 million and a decrease in tax liabilities of DKK 81 million.
-The implementation has decreased net profit for the three months ended March 31, 2019 by DKK 29 million.
-The effect on earnings per share is insignificant.
+The impact on net profit is insignificant.